rundeck/docs/docs/manual/plugins/pagerduty-plugins-overview.md

 ## Overview

-Process Automation integrates with PagerDuty Incident Response through a variety of plugins listed below.
+Runbook Automation integrates with PagerDuty Incident Response through a variety of plugins listed below.
-By integrating Process Automation with Incident Response, users can automatically update incidents, run response plays, add diagnostics and much more.
+By integrating Runbook Automation with Incident Response, users can automatically update incidents, run response plays, add diagnostics and much more.

 ## Plugins